wheeyls/BigMachines-JavaScript-Framework/README.md

 Requirements
 ============
 In order to build a copy of the Framework and Upgrade Kits using this source, you will need Perl installed on your machine.
-To update the version of Require.js used by the framework, you will need Node.js.

 Building
 ========